operator-framework/operator-sdk/website/content/en/docs/best-practices/best-practices.md

 - If there is significant orchestration and sequencing involved, an Operator should be written that represents the entire stack, in turn delegating to other Operators for orchestrating their part of it.

 - Operators should own a CRD and only one Operator should control a CRD on a cluster.
 Two Operators managing the same CRD is not a recommended best practice.
 In the case where an API exists but with multiple implementations, this is typically an example of a no-op Operator because it doesn't have any deployment or reconciliation loop to define the shared API and other Operators depend on this Operator to provide one implementation of the API, e.g. similar to PVCs or Ingress.

 - Inside an Operator, multiple controllers should be used if multiple CRDs are managed.
 This helps in separation of concerns and code readability.
 Note that this doesn't necessarily mean that we need to have one container image per controller, but rather one reconciliation loop (which could be running as part of the same Operator binary) per CRD.

-- An Operator shouldn't deploy or manage other operators (such patterns are known as meta or super operators).
+- An Operator shouldn't deploy or manage other operators (such patterns are known as meta or super operators or include CRDs in its Operands).
 It's the Operator Lifecycle Manager's job to manage the deployment and lifecycle of operators.
 For further information check [Dependency Resolution][Dependency Resolution].

 - If multiple operators are packaged and shipped as a single entity by the same CSV for example, then it is recommended to add all owned and required CRDs, as well as all deployments for operators that manage the owned CRDs, to the same CSV.